SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration.md

   * View test execution results
 * Specify the processor architecture (x86/x64), .NET platform and many other details for the test execution, including special config file transformations used by your tests.

-Refer to [[Visual Studio Integration Features]] for more details on the features suppurted by the Visual Studio integration.
+Refer to [[Visual Studio Integration Features]] for more details on the features supported by the Visual Studio integration.